ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target-nsx-v.md

 | Disk      | 2 GB VMDK on shared storage |
 {: caption="Table 7.
 HCX Network Extension Virtual Appliance sizing" caption-side="bottom"}

 The HCX-NE appliance is deployed on the management VLAN and on the public VLAN.
 The public interface is used for application traffic that bound for the source of the extended network.
-More connections such as the extended networks, are created and attached to the HCX-NE appliance after the source administrator initiates the network extension into the {{site.data.keyword.cloud_notm}}.
+More connections, such as the extended networks, are created and attached to the HCX-NE appliance after the source administrator initiates the network extension into the {{site.data.keyword.cloud_notm}}.

 ## Related links
 {: #hcx-archi-target-v-related}